 Antelope are well known for their graceful appearance and impressive horns.
-However, when we think of antelope, it’s easy to assume that they are specific group of animals.
+However, when we think of antelope, it’s easy to assume that they are a specific group of animals.
 In fact, “antelope” is a term used to describe members of the Bovidae family that are not sheep, cows, or goats.
 Although antelope are most often associated with being African animals, many also live in Asia and parts of Europe.
-There are 91 species of antelope and they are a wide range of sizes.
+There are 91 species of antelope and they are in a wide range of sizes.
 Here we’ll discover the largest antelopes in the world ranked by height.

 #10 Largest Antelope: Common Tsessebe

 First on the list is the common tsessebe which reaches a shoulder height of 4ft 3in.
 They are found in Angola, Botswana, Eswatini, Namibia, Zimbabwe, and Zambia where they prefer to live in grasslands and on open plains.
-Common tsessebes are large, dark brown antelopes that have a noticeable hump at the base of their necks and 16 inch long horns.
+Common tsessebes are large, dark brown antelopes that have a noticeable hump at the base of their necks and 16-inch long horns.
 Common tsessebes are social antelopes and herds usually consist of around 10 females and their young.
 Once they reach one year old, males leave their mother’s herd and live in large bachelor herds of up to thirty bulls.
 Lions are the main predators of common tsessebes, although jackals and hyenas often take youngsters.

 #9 Largest Antelope: Waterbuck